-- 3. This Policy applies to all Stakeholders and Participants in connection with personal information that is collected, used or disclosed during Organization activity. - 4.
-Except as provided in PIPEDA, Squash Manitoba's Board of Directors will have the authority to interpret any provision of this Policy that is contradictory, ambiguous, or unclear.
+- 2. This policy applies to all stakeholders and individuals in connection with personal information that is collected, used or disclosed during the Organization's activities. - 3.
+Except as provided in PIPEDA, the Organization's board of directors will have the authority to interpret any provision of this policy that is contradictory, ambiguous or unclear.